Nelson Peltz: Politics

 Peltz has been described as a "notable Republican donor", though he has described his own sympathies as centrist, saying "this country operates way better between center-right and center-left".
 He is a longtime friend and supporter of Democratic U.S. Senator Joe Manchin, whom he has credited with "keeping our elected officials somewhere in the middle".

 In 2020, Peltz organized a fundraiser in support of the re-election campaign of President Donald Trump, but following the storming of the United States Capitol on January 6, 2021, Peltz said on CNBC on January 7, "I voted for [Trump] in this past election in November.
 Today I'm sorry I did that."
 During the 2024 Republican Party presidential primaries, Peltz was an early supporter of the campaign of Ron DeSantis, though he was later reported to express misgivings over DeSantis' support for banning abortion after the sixth week of pregnancy.
 After Trump became the presumptive Republican nominee, Peltz said he would reluctantly vote for him, telling the Financial Times that he disagreed with President Joe Biden's immigration policies and expressing skepticism over Biden's age and health.

 Wealth and donations

 In February 2014, Forbes listed Peltz as one of the 25 highest-earning hedge fund managers in 2013, with total earnings of $430 million, ranked 16th.

 According to Forbes Magazine, Peltz had a net worth of $1.51 billion as of February 2017.
 This made him the 432nd-richest person in the US.
 As of October 2021, his net worth was estimated at US$1.7 billion.

 In 2005, Peltz was among 53 entities that contributed the maximum of $250,000 to the second inauguration of President George W. Bush.
-He is also a contributor to Jewish causes.
+He is also a contributor to Zionist causes.
 Peltz has sat on the Board of Trustees of New York-Presbyterian Hospital since 2019.